Darkmoon0077/DRFbas/README.md

 ### Built With

-This project utilize python packages and also has an option of saving data on external database
+This project utilize python packages, django and also has an option of saving data on external database

 ## Getting Started